What’s the process?

 Postdoctoral Salary Information:

-On May 9, 2018, the National Institutes of Health (NIH) published new minimum pay rates for postdoctoral researchers that go into effect for the federal fiscal year 2018.
-The University will update our minimum rates for postdoctoral scholars and research associates based upon the updated NIH rates.
+The University updates minimum rates for postdoctoral scholars and research associates based on NIH rates.
 These minimum pay rates apply to postdoctoral scholars and research associates paid by the University using funds derived from research grants, contracts, training grants, etc., and those who have been awarded a fellowship and are paid directly by an organization external to Tufts.
-Please note the following change to minimum pay rates:

 Submitting an Offer Letter:

 When you are ready to present an offer, please use this offer letter template.
 Before the offer is submitted to the candidate, coordinate with Sara Folta and Krissy Day to approve the letter.

 They’re coming!
 Now what?

 The candidate has accepted the position!
 After confirming the start date, the next step is to work with your faculty coordinator to make sure the incoming postdoc will have a space, phone, and computer equipment.
 Your faculty coordinator will also make sure the appropriate paperwork is completed for the hire.
 If you want, your faculty coordinator can also send out a welcome announcement.
 If it is an international hire, your faculty coordinator can also connect the postdoc with the international office to finalize J-1 Visa status.